JustinSDK/dotSCAD/docs/lib2x-shape_cyclicpolygon.md

 ## Parameters

-- `sides` : The radius of the circle.
+- `sides` : The sides of the circle.
 - `circle_r` : The radius of the circumcircle.
 - `corner_r` : The radius of the circle at a corner.
 - `$fa`, `$fs`, `$fn` : Check [the circle module](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_the_2D_Subsystem#circle) for more details.